helium/helium-ledger-app/README.md

 Helium App is signed by Ledger and is trusted.
 It is now installed on your ledger device!

 To interact with the app on Ledger, you will need to use the CLI.
-Head to Releases in this Github repo.
+Head to Releases in this Github repo and download the file for your operating system.

+We'll use macOS for the remainder of this example -

+1. Download the release for macOS `helium-ledger-app-x.x.x-x86_64-apple-darwin.zip` and unzip the file
-1. Navigate to where you downloaded the release on your computer.
+2. Navigate to where you downloaded the release on your computer in terminal
-2. Make sure your ledger is connected to your computer.
-Run `helium-ledger-app`
+3. Make sure your ledger is connected to your computer, then type `./helium-ledger-app`

+## Common Issues
-Note: MacOS users - you may need to give the CLI permissions to run the CLI command.
+Running commands in terminal does not work.
+MacOS users may need to update their security permissions.

 1. Go to System Preferences > Security & Privacy
 2. Allow App downloaded from App Store and Identified Developers